 Data integration is one of the key challenges in many IT projects and it is estimated that data scientists spend about 80% of their time on data integration and cleansing.
-Within the enterprise context, data integration problems arise whenever data from separate sources needs to be combined as the basis for new applications or data analysis projects.
-Within the context of the Web, data integration techniques form the foundation for taking advantage of the ever growing number of publicly-accessible data sources and for enabling applications such as product comparison portals, job portals, location-based mashups, and data search engines.
+In the enterprise context, data integration techniques are applied whenever data from separate sources needs to be combined for new applications or data analysis projects.
+In the context of the Web, data integration lays the foundation for taking advantage of the ever growing number of publicly-accessible data sources and enables applications such as product comparison portals, job portals, or data search engines.

 In the course, students will learn and experiment with techniques for integrating and cleansing data from large sets of heterogeneous data sources.
 The course will cover the following topics:

 Data Quality Assessment

 The course consists of a lecture as well as accompanying practical projects.
 The lecture (IE670) covers the theory and methods of web data integration and is concluded by a written exam (3 ECTS).
 In the projects (IE683), students will gain experience with web data integration methods by applying them within a real-world use case of their choise.
 Students will work on their projects in teams and will report the results of their projects in the form of a written report as well as an oral presentation (together 3 ECTS).
 While the lecture and the project can be attended in seperate years, it is highly recommended to attend both in the same semester as the schedule of the lecture and project are aligned to each other.

 |06.09.2023||- no lecture –||Lecture: Introduction to Web Data Integration (Slides)|

 |13.9.2023||Lecture: Structured Data on the Web (Slides)||Lecture: Data Exchange Formats (Slides)|